afodgc/PIC2/README.md

 # Afonso Coelho PIC2

-Irei fazer um pequeno resumo do PIC qwaqui
+Irei fazer um pequeno resumo do PIC aqui

 ## LaTeX Document Template
 This repo used a github latex repo and a latex template made by Rui Santos Cruz.
 The both template were edit as i preferred.
 Following is explain how to setup vscode for latex